Make art with a big impact and a small footprint.

 a storefront in Chicago that sells reclaimed art supplies at low prices.
 They accept donations, too.
 Check out their workshops on mending clothes, making crafts and more.

 provides free surplus & outdated architectural and interior design samples for teachers, artists, students and arts educators at semi-annual exchanges in Chicago.
 Look for interesting fabric, wallpaper, tile, glass, metal, carpet, laminates and more.
 They also have binders, books, matboard and foamcore.

 accepts art supplies, office supplies and other materials, then donates them to Chicago teachers.

 provides free art supplies to art educators, art therapists and other professionals in need.
 They offer graphic design supplies including crayons, pens, paper, paint, brushes, canvas, glue, scissors, rulers, clay and more.
 Donations are accepted.
 To receive supplies, apply on their website.

-has lots of zero waste programs, including recycling center.
-The original home of Creative Reuse Warehouse, a resource for finding salvaged art and craft supplies.
+has lots of zero waste programs, including a recycling center.
+The home of Creative Reuse Warehouse, a resource for finding salvaged art and craft supplies.

 sells salvaged building materials, large and small, including lumber, windows, drawer pulls, sinks, faucets, mirrors and lots more– in Chicago.
 And– they offer classes to help you make your own stuff with wood.

 sells donated (often new) building supplies, furniture and appliances– in Chicago.
 Sales benefit Habitat for Humanity and their work to build homes in Chicago.